Getting off Methadone

-Methadone addiction and abuse is a problem and unfortunately it continues to grow.
+Methadone addiction and abuse is a serious problem, and unfortunately, it continues to grow.
 Patients are prescribed methadone because they have become addicted to other opioids.
-Methadone is meant to be a stepping stone to help users get off the other opioids and street drugs and allow the body to function just on it.
+Methadone was developed with the intent to serve as a stepping stone in aiding users get off the other opioids, allowing the body to function solely on the methadone.
 Long-term methadone usage might not be for everyone.

 Methadone not a first choice

 All patients have both a right to treatment and a right to refuse treatment.
 We also believe that patients on a methadone plan who wish to go for abstinence treatment should have the right to do so.
 Moreover, with some users, being on methadone maintenance does not stop them from abusing a lot of other drugs.
-This complicates the situation and might lead to a dangerous health risk.
+This complicates the situation immensely and presents a dangerous health risk.

 We follow the most recent guidelines published by the Canadian Medical Association which recommends initiation of opioid agonist treatment (with buprenorphine–naloxone whenever feasible), to reduce the risk of toxicity, morbidity and death, and to facilitate safer take-home dosing.
 This is a strong recommendation; high-quality evidence.
 It is recommended to initiate opioid agonist treatment with methadone only when treatment with buprenorphine–naloxone is not the preferred option.